 Whether you prefer paper or digital calendars for keeping track of everything you need to file, make sure you use them!
 Missing deadlines is one of the most avoidable compliance issues that can save you money.

 Life happens, and sometimes that means you haven’t filed your company tax returns in a few years.
-In this situation, it’s best to let your accountant get you caught up so nothing is missed.
-If you don’t file your taxes, the IRS compliance may file a return for you.
+If you don’t file your taxes, the IRS may file a return for you.
 The IRS doesn’t know your corporate tax situation, so this return is an estimate and will not likely give you credit for all the deductions and credits your business is eligible for.

 If you receive a Notice of Deficiency from the IRS indicating they have processed a substitute return for you, you only have 90 days to file your past due return or file a petition in Tax Court.
-By working with an accountant to get caught up rather than waiting for the IRS to assess your tax situation, you will ensure you’re claiming everything you’re entitled to as well as filing the returns on your timeline instead of the government’s.
+By working with an accountant to get caught up rather than waiting for the IRS to assess your tax situation, you’ll ensure you’re claiming everything you’re entitled to as well as filing the returns on your timeline instead of the government’s timeline.

 If you filed late or completely missed filing due to circumstances beyond your control, the IRS offers penalty relief due to reasonable cause.
 Reasonable cause includes things like natural disasters, death, and serious illnesses.

-For individuals and businesses affected by the COVID-19 pandemic, IRS compliance currently offers a number of options for taxpayers who have been financially affected through the IRS Taxpayer Relief Initiative.
+For individuals and businesses affected by the COVID-19 pandemic, the IRS currently offers a number of options for taxpayers who have been financially affected through the IRS Taxpayer Relief Initiative.

 It’s never too late to get back on track with your taxes.
-If you’ve fallen behind and you need to get caught up or you’re interested in learning how to set up a system to keep you on track going forward, we can help.
-Our tax compliance services ensure you never worry you’ve paid too much tax or missed an important filing deadline.
+If you’re interested in learning how to set up a system to track deadlines, or you’ve fallen behind and need to get caught, we can help.
+Our tax planning and preparation services ensure you never miss a deadline.
 Fill out this form to schedule a virtual meeting.